 This action might be modifications to the existing operation that would improve profitability, a major re-direction and re-identification that would re-establish the facility in the marketplace, a facility closure, or a facility sale.
-ITPS has been retained in many situations wherein a leisure project faced similar circumstances.
 Sometimes, we were asked to simply provide a business audit leading to a valuation for sales purposes.
 Other times, we were asked to provide a business audit that would lead to a turnaround strategy for improved performance.

 The following is a selected listing of our project work that relate to this area.
 This listing includes work we have done wherein a facility faced uncertainty, and required an evaluation, an audit, a strategy plan, or recommendations for future action.

-In ITPS was retained by the ownership / management team of Coney Island, located on the Ohio River in Cincinnati, to carefully examine its current attraction mix in terms of appropriateness, balance, general appeal, and adherence to leisure trends as a foundation for future growth.
-Specifically, Coney Island management wishes to receive recommendations for the highest and best use of its existing Moonlight Pavilion, taking into account how this use would fit with the park’s overall offerings.
-In its role, ITPS will give specific consideration will be given to the facility’s main businesses and consider opportunity for proper cross-pollination.
-ITPS will determine needs relating to overall product and recommend any changes to the existing product in terms of relocation or consideration for removal.
-These recommendations will be made with the ultimate goal of enhancing in-park spending, capacity levels, attendance levels, safety, and overall entertainment value and appeal.
+ITPS was retained by the ownership / management team of Coney Island, located on the Ohio River in Cincinnati, to carefully examine its current attraction mix in terms of appropriateness, balance, general appeal, and adherence to leisure trends as a foundation for future growth.
+Specifically, Coney Island management wanted to receive recommendations for the highest and best use of its existing Moonlight Pavilion, taking into account how this use would fit with the park’s overall offerings.
+In its role, ITPS gave specific consideration to the facility’s main businesses and considered opportunity for proper cross-pollination.
+ITPS determined needs relating to overall product and recommended changes to the existing product in terms of relocation or consideration for removal.
+These recommendations were made with the ultimate goal of enhancing in-park spending, capacity levels, attendance levels, safety, and overall entertainment value and appeal.

 Colorado’s Ocean Journey Aquarium opened in 1999.
 Sagging attendance and high costs forced the nonprofit company that built and operated the $93 million aquarium to file for bankruptcy in 2002.
 In 2002, ITPS was contracted by the U.S. Bank National Association as Trustee for Colorado’s Ocean Journey Aquarium to perform a due diligence and business/operations review for Colorado’s Ocean Journey Aquarium.
 ITPS provided a review of overall operations leading to recommended program changes that would produce improved efficiency, productivity, service and profitability.
 Additionally, ITPS assisted in the sale of the facility, which was sold at the value estimated by ITPS in its report.